 “The close association of the filaments with the bubbles implies that the energetic event that created the radio bubbles is also responsible for accelerating the electrons required to produce the radio emission from the magnetized filaments.”

-Fernando Camilo of SARAO in Cape Town, and co-author on the paper said, “These enormous bubbles have until now been hidden by the glare of extremely bright radio emission from the center of the galaxy.
+Fernando Camilo of SARAO in Cape Town, a co-author of the paper, said, “These enormous bubbles have until now been hidden by the glare of extremely bright radio emission from the center of the galaxy.
 Teasing out the bubbles from the background noise was a technical tour de force, only made possible by MeerKAT’s unique characteristics and ideal location.
-With this unexpected discovery we’re witnessing in the Milky Way a novel manifestation of galaxy-scale outflows of matter and energy, ultimately governed by the central black hole.”
+With this unexpected discovery, we’re witnessing in the Milky Way a novel manifestation of galaxy-scale outflows of matter and energy, ultimately governed by the central black hole.”